Articles

 - Trans fats.
 Avoid trans fats found in processed snacks, baked goods, shortening and stick margarines.

 - Cholesterol.
 Cholesterol sources include high-fat dairy products and high-fat animal proteins, egg yolks, liver, and other organ meats.
-Aim for no more than 200 milligrams (mg) of cholesterol a day.
+Aim to keep dietary cholesterol as low as possible through healthy eating, rather than aiming for a specific milligram limit.

 - Sodium.
-Aim for no more than 2,300 mg of sodium a day.
-Your health care provider may suggest you aim for a smaller amount if you have high blood pressure.
+Aim for no more than 2,300 milligrams (mg) of sodium a day.
+Your healthcare professional may suggest you aim for a smaller amount if you have high blood pressure.